 - Unexplained fussing and crying lasting more than 3 hours a day

 These criteria do not need to be strictly met though for infants with excessive crying and ‘fussiness’, who are otherwise healthy, to be managed clinically as per colic guidance.
 It is a common problem with a reported prevalence of 5-20% 2 and breastfed and formula fed babies are equally affected.

 The scenario of an excessively crying baby presenting in primary care is a familiar one.
 The role of the GP in eliciting the parental concern is paramount; the impact of caring for an apparently inconsolable baby on a worried parent should not be underestimated.
 Parents may view the incessant crying as a reflection of their ability to care for the child.
 A thorough history and examination should be performed.

-Colic is a self-limiting condition without any specific, proven pathological sequalae (there is conflicting evidence for a link between colic and atopic disease 3), however there are risks of potential distress to parents, risk to the parent-infant relationship and the risk of early cessation of breastfeeding or early introduction of complementary foods.
+Colic is a self-limiting condition without any specific, proven pathological sequalae (there is conflicting evidence for a link between colic and allergic disease3), however there are risks of potential distress to parents, risk to the parent-infant relationship and the risk of early cessation of breastfeeding or early introduction of complementary foods.
 As such, the management is based largely around minimising these risks.

-- Motion may help eg. walking in the pram
+- Motion may help eg. walking with the pram

 - Encouraging parents to look after their own wellbeing; resting when possible and accepting help from family and friends

-In breastfed infants, ensuring good positioning and attachment can help to reduce colic, as can ensuring that the first breast offered is effectively drained before offering the second.
+If the mother is breastfeeding, she should be encouraged to continue wherever possible3.
+Good positioning and attachment may help to reduce colic, as can ensuring that the first breast offered is effectively drained before offering the second.
 As such, referral to an appropriate infant feeding expert should be considered6.